 I have always hated the saying, those who can, do…those who can’t, teach.
 How about, people are able to do…because they were taught by someone who loved the challenge of creating a better world.
 How about, sometimes people don’t need to be in the limelight, they want to nurture the talents of others.
-How about, being thankful there people are willing to take the abuse that comes their way, in order to better future generations.
+How about, being thankful there are people willing to take the abuse that comes their way, in order to better future generations.
 There is no future without teachers.

 My husband received tenure last night, on Zoom, a sea of screens.
 People who already put in nine or ten hours at the school and would probably put in another few at home…waiting to receive words acknowledging their hard work, and the trust the district has in their abilities.
 They deserve to be seen.
 They deserve our appreciation.